Golden Yod in Astrology

 Is a Golden Yod the same as a Yod?

-No. They share a three-planet apex geometry but use different aspect families.
+No. They share a three-body apex geometry but use different aspect families.
 A Yod uses sextiles and quincunxes.
 A Golden Yod uses quintiles (72°) and biquintiles (144°).
-The felt experience differs: Yods recalibrate, Golden Yods create.
+The interpretive frame differs: Yods emphasize adjustment, Golden Yods emphasize fifth-harmonic patterning.

 How rare is a Golden Yod?